bruno-kalel/museu_goeldi_annelida_collection_analysis/README.md

 - [ ] **👀 Data Visualization:**
    - Development of interactive visualizations using Power BI to present the analysis results.
 This may include bar charts, maps, scatter plots, among others, to facilitate data comprehension.

-**Additional Information:**
+###### Additional information

-This project is a new take on an initial project carried out for university by 4 students in the 4th semester of Bachelor of Computer Science at Centro Universitário do Pará - CESUPA.
-You can find the original project [here](https://github.com/gabipasse/analise_de_dados_do_Museu_Paraense_Emilio_Goeldi_Annelida_Collection).
-The students participating in the original version are:
+This project is a new approach to a project initially carried out at the university by 4 students from the 4th semester of the Bachelor of Computer Science program at CESUPA - Centro Universitário do Pará.
+You can find part of the original project [here](https://github.com/gabipasse/analise_de_dados_do_Museu_Paraense_Emilio_Goeldi_Annelida_Collection).
+The students who participated in the original version are:

 - [Bruno Kalel](https://github.com/bruno-kalel)
 - [Rafael Maranhão](https://github.com/gabipasse)
 - [Pedro Coimbra](https://github.com/pedrohccoimbra123)